-- A. Site Plan: As required in the Scope of Work, show temporary facilities, utility hookups, staging areas, and parking areas for construction personnel. - B. Erosion and Sedimentation Control Plan: As required in the Scope of Work, show compliance with requirements of New York State Department of Environmental Conservation Stormwater General Permit or authorities having jurisdiction, whichever is more stringent. - C. Moisture-Protection Plan: As required in the Scope of Work, describe procedures and controls for protecting materials and construction from water absorption and damage; including delivery, handling, and storage provisions for materials subject to water absorption or water damage, discarding water-damaged materials, protocols for mitigating water intrusion into completed Work, and replacing water damaged Work. - 1.
-Indicate sequencing of work that requires water, such as sprayed fire-resistive materials, plastering, and terrazzo grinding, and describe plans for dealing with water from these operations.
-Show procedures for verifying that wet construction has dried sufficiently to permit installation of finish materials. - D. Dust-Control and HVAC-Control Plan: As required in the Scope of Work, submit coordination drawing and narrative that indicates the dust-control and HVAC-control measures proposed for use, proposed locations, and proposed time frame for their operation.
+- Site Plan: Show temporary facilities, utility hookups, staging areas, and parking areas for A. construction personnel. - B. Erosion and Sedimentation Control Plan: Show compliance with requirements of New York State Department of Environmental Conservation Stormwater General Permit or authorities having jurisdiction, whichever is more stringent. - C. Moisture-Protection Plan: Describe procedures and controls for protecting materials and construction from water absorption and damage; including delivery, handling, and storage provisions for materials subject to water absorption or water damage, discarding water-damaged materials, protocols for mitigating water intrusion into completed Work, and replacing water damaged Work. - Indicate sequencing of work that requires water, such as sprayed fire-resistive materials, 1. plastering, and terrazzo grinding, and describe plans for dealing with water from these operations.
+Show procedures for verifying that wet construction has dried sufficiently to permit installation of finish materials. - D. Dust-Control and HVAC-Control Plan: Submit coordination drawing and narrative that indicates the dust-control and HVAC-control measures proposed for use, proposed locations, and proposed time frame for their operation.
 Identify further options if proposed measures are later determined to be inadequate.
 Include the following: - 1.
-Locations of dust-control partitions at each phase of the work. - 2.
-HVAC system isolation schematic drawing. - 3.
-Location of proposed air filtration system discharge. - 4.
-Other dust-control measures. - 5.
-Waste management plan.
+Locations of dust-control partitions at each phase of the work. - HVAC system isolation schematic drawing.
+2. - Location of proposed air filtration system discharge.
+3. - Other dust-control measures.
+4. - Waste management plan.
+5.

 - A. Electric Service: Comply with NECA, NEMA, and UL standards and regulations and requirements of authority having jurisdiction for temporary electric service.
-Install service to comply with NFPA 70. - B. Tests and Inspections: Arrange for authorities having jurisdiction to test and inspect each temporary utility before use.
-Obtain required certifications and permits.
-The

-- cost of the certifications and permits shall be included in the Contractor's proposal and shall be reimbursed without mark-up. - C. Accessible Temporary Egress: Comply with applicable provisions in ADA-ABA Accessibility Guidelines and ANSI A117.1.
+Install service to comply with NFPA 70. - Tests and Inspections: Arrange for authorities having jurisdiction to test and inspect each B. temporary utility before use.
+Obtain required certifications and permits. - Accessible Temporary Egress: Comply with applicable provisions in ADA-ABA Accessibility C. Guidelines and ANSI A117.1.